FusionAuth/fusionauth-site/site/_posts/2021-11-23-fusionauth-re-invent.md

 ## Meet Up With FusionAuth

-If you want to meet up with the FusionAuth team at re:Invent, we'd love to see you.
+If you want to meet up with the FusionAuth team at re:Invent, we're around and ready to chat.
 Find us in a couple of places:

 * We're having a [TopGolf party on Monday](https://www.eventbrite.com/e/aws-reinvent-kickoff-party-with-fusionauth-at-topgolf-tickets-186103098377).
 It's currently full, but please join the waitlist.
 * We have a booth right across from the Developer Lounge in the Expo hall.
 There's no map for the 2021 re:Invent Expo yet, but [here's the page](https://reinvent.awsevents.com/learn/expo/).
 Brave the madness and come say hi for a demo, to chat about the intricacies of the Authorization Code grant, or to sign up for a couple of giveaways.
 * Finally, we'll be out and about as well.
 Send us a note via our [contact form](/contact/) or tweet/DM a team member active on Twitter: [Dan](https://twitter.com/mooreds), [Akira](https://twitter.com/theakirati), [Brian](https://twitter.com/bpontarelli), or [Daniel](https://twitter.com/robotdan220).
-We'd love to hear from you.

 Happy re:Inventing!